Family in Death for a Salesman photo

 Lots of critics have debated the tragic dimension of Death of a Salesman.
 Two levels have often been considered: the notion of genre, by referring to Aristotle’s Poetics, and the possibility of a new approach to tragedy, that would be concerned with the response of mankind to rapid technological advance.

-The question of the tragic in contradistinction to social drama will be treated along three axes.
+The question of the tragedy in contradistinction to social drama will be treated along three axes.

-Firstly, it can be argued that Death of a Salesman is more than social document that it creates a modern myth through a central symbol: salesmanship (Eugene O’Neill : The Iceman Cometh).
+Firstly, it can be argued that Death of a Salesman is more than a social document in that it creates a modern myth through a central symbol: salesmanship (Eugene O’Neill: The Iceman Cometh).

 Secondly, we may wonder whether or not Loman is invested with a tragic dimension.